rmsrosa/random_notes/docs/src/generative/score_and_langevin.md

 ## Score function in the Julia language

 The distributions and their pdf are obtained from the [JuliaStats/Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package.
 The score function is also implemented in [JuliaStats/Distributions.jl](https://github.com/JuliaStats/Distributions.jl) as `gradlogpdf`, but only for some distributions.
-Since we are interested on Gaussian mixtures, we did some *pirating* and extended `Distributions.gradlogpdf` to *univariate* `MixtureModels`, both univariate and multivariate.
+Since we are interested on Gaussian mixtures, we did some *pirating* and extended `Distributions.gradlogpdf` to `MixtureModels`, both univariate and multivariate.
 These are the codes for that.

 ```julia
 function Distributions.gradlogpdf(d::UnivariateMixture, x::Real)